AriFordsham/GHCWiki/type-functions-status.md

 Back to TypeFunctions.

 '''Current:'''
+ * Generate `CoExprFn` in case expressions scrutinising a data instance.
  * In the exiting test for datacon validity, `checlValidDataCon`, we need to add a new test that checks for a data instance datacon that its tycon has the `FamilyTyCon` flag set and that it refers to the correct family tycon.
  * Handle `newtype instance`.